If you’ve landed here and you’re wondering how to start a book blog, I’m guessing you love to read. Me too! 🙋♀️

 Please note: This guide contains my recommendations for new bloggers.
 As your site grows and traffic increases, other providers may better fit your needs.
 Tale Away is currently registered with GoDaddy and hosted with MediaTemple, both of which I also highly recommend.
 This post contains affiliate links to products that I truly (from the bottom of my heart) recommend.
-Please read our full disclosure for details.
+For more information, see my disclosures here.

 How to Start a Book Blog: The 4 Steps

 - Domain Name

 Let’s get started; the fun part!
 What do you want your blog to be called?

 I always wanted to combine my love of books and faraway places, so I called my blog Tale Away (my domain is taleaway.com).
 Have a brainstorm and write down all your ideas.
 They might include your name, a book genre, author, book title, character, city or something else all together.
 I suggest coming up with a few ideas, so you have some options.